Dental Hygiene Clinic

 - radiographs (X-rays)

-- dental hygiene therapy
+- dental hygiene therapy (prophylaxis)

-- conservative periodontal therapy
+- conservative periodontal therapy (scaling and root planing and periodontal maintenance)

 - fluoride application